Black & Minority Health Fair

 By tracking self-reported race, ethnicity, socioeconomic status, health behaviors and risk factors researchers can determine causative agents or reasons that morbidity, chronic illness, and mortality differ between particular racial and ethnic subgroups.
 This allows state health representatives to formulate programs to address these health disparities.

 INShape Indiana Black & Minority Health Fair works towards raising public awareness of the health issues that disproportionately affect minorities.
-It works, by helping the state collect important data on at-risk populations.
-It works, by offering a wealth of information to pharmaceutical companies on how to better serve the minority community.
-And, most importantly, it works towards directly improving the health and well being of the Hoosiers who attend.
+The event allows the state to collect important data on at-risk populations, educating pharmaceutical companies on how to better serve the minority community, and, most importantly, postively impacting the health and well being of the Hoosiers who attend.